munrocket/gl-bench/README.md

 # ⏱ gl-bench

-Proper WebGL performance benchmark with GPU timers from `EXT_disjoint_timer_query` extension.
+Proper WebGL performance monitor with GPU timers from `EXT_disjoint_timer_query` extension.
+You can use it as a tiny profiling tool.

 ### Motivation
 CPU timers are not synchronized with the graphics rendering pipeline and not guarantee the completion